scuzzydude/asimov/asimov.md

 Scoot(102343) was formed by a group of Physicists from Germany, but gradually comes to include people from all walks of life.
 This Scoot is dedicated to Einstein the man, and seek to remember not what he wrote, but how he saw the world in the context of his quote, "Imagination is more important than knowledge."
 They study Einstein the man, and even commissioned the award-winning movie *Einstein in Love.*[^14]

 In 2079, coincidently exactly two hundred years after Einstein's birth, an obscure physicist named Doug who is a member of the Scoot(102343) scootage, discovers a new set of equations, that prove everything that Einstein came up with was wrong.
-Einstein's equation worked, as had Newton's, as mere approximations.
+Einstein's equation worked, like Newton's, as mere approximations.
 A new kind of math needed to be used to really understand the universe, a kind of mathematics that was beyond the human limits of direct comprehension, but Siri was able to figure out in 14 milliseconds as soon as her 15^th^ generation Quantum CPUs were brought online.
 Doug just happened to have the imagination to ask her the right question.
 "Doug" becomes the new synonym for genius -- somebody who can sweet talk Siri.

 Scoot(54132) loses value at once, while Scoot(102343) continues to gain value, because, after all Imagination is more powerful than knowledge.
 The overall value of all Einstein related Scoot remained constant and even went up a little.
 The lesson learned: if a problem is too hard to figure out with math, just make something up.
 That's the real important lesson Einstein taught us.